solexapp/solex-desktop-public/doc/location_source.md

 The `dead_time_ms` param is optional, and specifies to `LocationSource` that it shouldn't drop your location source any sooner than the specified number of milliseconds.
 If you don't specify this, the timeout is 5s, at which point your `my_cool_gps` location source will be dropped.
 The `name` and `description` params are also optional.

-Here's an [example location sender] (../examples/channel_sender/ext_location_flightlog.js) that takes the path of a Solex flight log (recorded by running `flightlog record start 1` from the terminal and then saving it after the flight), and plays it back at the rate it was recorded.
+Here's an [example location sender](../examples/channel_sender/ext_location_flightlog.js) that takes the path of a Solex flight log (recorded by running `flightlog record start 1` from the terminal and then saving it after the flight), and plays it back at the rate it was recorded.

 ### Stopping the flow of locations